k1ycee/News-/README.md

 A new Flutter project.

-## Getting Started
+## Brief Explanation

-This is a news app built with -
+This is a news app built with flutter with the MVVM architecture

 ## API